 For the whole family

-If you're not in town on Saturday, don’t fret, you can still shop!
-On Sunday, May 9, head on over to the Chattanooga Market for their Mother’s Day celebration.
+If you're not in town on Saturday, don’t fret, you can still enjoy some local fun!
+On Sunday, May 14, head on over to the Chattanooga Market for their Mother’s Day celebration.
 Strolling through the market with your kids in hand (or stroller) is a great way to enjoy the warmer weather.
-Or, if you're wanting to enjoy the last little bit of Spring, head up to Rock City for their annual Southern Blooms Festival happening May 8-9.
-Enjoy a Mother's Day Tea at Grandview with soaring views of Chattanooga and the speciality Spring treats from around the garden.
+Or, if you're wanting to enjoy the last little bit of Spring, head up to Rock City for their annual Southern Blooms Festival happening May 6, 7, 14, and 14.

 Grab some local food at the market or opt for one of the many Mother’s Day brunches in town (more info below).